-&lt;sup>41 UNODC (2010) 'The Globalization of Crime.
+41 UNODC (2010) 'The Globalization of Crime.
 A transnational organized crime assessment' New York: United Nations Publication in: Ministerie van Defensie (2013).
 'Beleidsdoorlichting: de inzet van de Koninklijke marechaussee voor mensenhandel en mensensmokkel' Den Haag; Ministerie van Defensie

-This study fills the gaps as mentioned before concerning a lack of ethnographic research and provides answers in regards to the question of who the victims actually are and more specific what their characteristics consist out of.
-What parties and organisations are involved in the process of the trafficking of persons and what the modus operandi they apply during this process.
+This study fills the gaps as mentioned before concerning a lack of ethnographic research and provide answers in regards to the questions who the victims actually are and more specific what their characteristics consist out of.
+What parties and organisations there are involved in the trafficking and what their modus operandi is.
 By doing so this research gives a description of the nature of the trafficking of native Hungarian speaking women to the Netherlands with the goal to sexually exploit them as well as to explain the organisation of the crime and criminal networks by using a network oriented approach.
-The ultimate goal set out is to provide hand on empirical and applicable information for those institutions in charge of combating human trafficking and sexual exploitation of women.
-In order to do so, the following research questions were used:
+The ultimate goal set is to provide hand on empirical and applicable information for those institutions in charge of combating human trafficking and sexual exploitation of women.42 In order to do so, the following research questions were used: